-Injuries shall be classified per the following:
+Injuries shall be classified as follows:

 First Aid - Dressing on a minor cut, removal of a splinter, typically treatment for household type injuries.

 Lost Work Day Case (LWDC) - An injury that results in an employee being unfit to perform any work on any day after the occurrence of an occupational injury.